Date of Degree

 Based on the notion of an elective affinity Straub-Huillet's film adaptations challenged traditional forms of cinematic authorship and collaboration.
 Instead of simply referencing other authors, Straub-Huillet allow the author as an other to enter and intervene with the film-text.
 This creative relationship is as much characterized by an act of resistance that is maintained through an overt formal use of direct quotations.
 This introduces a principle of repetition and reproduction into the films that defines the couple's filmmaking process as a practice of creative labor.
 The textual figure of the border draws out further how this practice gives rise to new understandings of cinema in regard to nation, culture, and history.
 Figurations of ruins outline, in addition, how these issues pertain at once to necessity and the limits of representation.
 This points, in conclusion, to a central dilemma affecting all political film practices: the difficulty of reinventing images that are not already clichés or corporate entities.
 Straub-Huillet address this problem in a specific way; they aim at the production of an image that pertains to a (future) revolutionary event on the basis of an already existing classical genealogy.

 Pummer, Claudia Alexandra.
-"Elective affinities: the films of Daniele Huillet and Jean-Marie Straub." dissertation, University of Iowa, 2011.
+"Elective affinities: the films of Daniele Huillet and Jean-Marie Straub."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.